dinakaranonline/blog/_posts/2019-03-23-missing-empathy-while-designing-apps-feat-GooglePay.md

 ![Screenshot_2019-03-23-08-58-56-595_com.google.android.gms.png]({{site.baseurl}}/assets/images/Screenshot_2019-03-23-08-58-56-595_com.google.android.gms.png)

 What the app informs you is that the transaction may take upto 7 days to be processed.
-How would such a design make sense while making payments especially making a small purchase at a local store!
+How would such a design make sense while making a small purchase at a local store!

 > In cases where the app takes 3 days for a transaction to process, was this important message displayed when the user is trying to make a transaction in the first place?